-A free updated guide to work related employee legislation is an invaluable bookmark.
-This listing of employment legislation helps guide employers, managers, and human resource professionals.
+A free updated guide to work related legislation is an invaluable bookmark.
+The primary components in this list of current employment legislation will help guide employers, managers, and human resource professionals.

-EMPLOYMENT LAWS LIST: This section is the concise list of employment law legislation and law acts in the United Kingdom.
+EMPLOYMENT LAWS LIST: This section is a detailed list of employment laws legislation and law acts in the United Kingdom.

 The guidance sheet accompanies the full employment rules and regulations checklist.
 They both provide useful information for contractor and service agreements.

 There is important advice about disciplinary tribunals.
 We explain how to develop employment contracts and deal with employment agencies.

 You can also check your rights on current employment law statutes.
 Expert advice addresses the health and safety statements around the UK.

 All employees - including some who are not counted - have employment entitlements.
 This list of employment law and legislation includes, but is not limited to, how you get disciplined, made redundant, or dismissed.

 The list of UK employment laws and legislation overviews the rights of workers and grievances in the workplace.
 Find vital information covering staff working hours, wages, and taking time off from work.

 UK recruitment legislation acts as a safeguard against workplace discrimination from co-workers and employers.

 Around 200,000 employment tribunal claims occur each year.
 They include grievances about disabilities, religion, race, unfair dismissals, and pregnancies.